vace/markdown-docx/README.md

 ## Examples

-For more examples, see the [test directory](https://github.com/vace/markdown-docx/tree/main/test) in the repository.
+For more examples, see the [tests directory](https://github.com/vace/markdown-docx/tree/main/tests) in the repository.

 ## License